usr577/Sheepit-stats-WhatsApp-bot/README.md

 1. The Solution with the cookies isn't perfect and I will be working on implementing cookiehelper in the main.js file
 2. Feel free to share any bugs you may encounter
-3. You can at the moment only use one account per phone number
+3. At the moment you can only use one account per phone number